How to Prepare Your Home for Heavy Rainfall

-A little rain can be good for us, it helps our gardens flourish, our grass green, and our farmers happy, it is definitely no cause for concern.
-However, special weather warnings involving heavy rain can be a serious issue and all of a sudden those flowers are flooded, our grass is a pond, and the crop is ruined.
-Luckily for us in Ontario severe rainfall is not a common event we have to contend with, however, that is not to say it doesn’t happen and when it does we want you and your property to be prepared.
+A little rain can be good for us; it helps our gardens, grass, and farm land, it is definitely no cause for concern.
+However, special weather warnings involving heavy rain can be a serious issue and all of a sudden those flower beds are flooded, our lawn turns into a pond, and the crop is ruined.
+Luckily for us in Ontario severe rainfall is not a common event we have to contend with.
+However, that is not to say heavy rainfall doesn’t happen and when it does we want you and your property to be prepared.

 Preparing the Outside of Your Home

 Before the storm arrives it is important to begin your external preparation.
+Making sure the outside of your home is properly setup can be crucial in keeping the inside of your home dry!
 This is a quick check of the important sections of your home that will keep the rainfall away.

 Check Your Roof

 Examining your roof is a good place to start.
 Ensure your roof is in good condition and there doesn’t appear to be any potential exposures or damage.
 Look for missing tiles or shingles, sagging edges, cracks in the chimney and if you find any of these it is best to call an expert right away to have them examine and fix it or at least temporarily cover it.